Hi, I’m Lloyd Feldman. For many years I worked for a large kitchen distributor that supplied kitchen showrooms throughout the UK.

 Therefore, when you buy a kitchen via a builder, You’re effectively buying a kitchen with no guarantee.

-If you’re looking for a budget kitchen, we’ll recommend local showrooms whose kitchens cost similar to the chains & trade only suppliers, but are higher quality & will last much longer.
+If you’re looking for a budget or mid level kitchen, we’ll recommend local showrooms whose kitchens cost similar to the chains & trade only suppliers, but are higher quality & will last much longer.

 If you’re looking for a bespoke shaker kitchen, we’ll recommend showrooms whose kitchens are comparable in quality to places like Tom Howley & Harvey Jones, but cost much less.